-Am I eligible to apply for a Blue Card?
+Am I eligible to apply for an EU Blue Card?

 To carry out a professional activity as a highly-skilled worker in Luxembourg, you must obtain: